 Amidst an intensifying Taliban insurgency and emerging Islamic State threat, Afghanistan's path to peace and stability looks ever more perilous.
 Taliban militants now control more territory than at any time since its ouster by a U.S.-led coalition in 2001.
 Crisis Group is one of the few analytical organisations with a presence in Afghanistan.
 We help local and international stakeholders to comprehend the context and drivers of conflict, militant extremism, political-economic fragility, and its implications for the world and the region.
-Crisis Group helps local authorities and the international community formulate effective policies to stop violent extremism and improve governance in the country.
+Crisis Group helps local authorities and the international community formulate effective policies to improve governance and security in the country and stop violent extremism.

 Donors and Afghan state agencies must urgently tackle an economic crisis building up since 2014, when foreign troops started leaving and political instability worsened.
 The starting point must be a socio-economic assessment of just how big the problems are.